GuptAmit725/DVC-DL-TF/README.md

 ### STEP 02- Clone the new repository

-### STEP 03- Create a conda environment after opening the repository in VSCODE
+### STEP 03- Create a conda environment after opening the repository in VSCODE/PyCharm

 ```bash
 conda create --prefix ./env python=3.7 -y